oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 in a different way."
 An information model defines the structure and content of application information and enables bridging by formally defining the conditions for two data objects to represent the same information.

-[RFC 8477](#rfc8477) (the Internet of Things (IoT) Semantic Interoperability (IOTSI) Report) describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data to enable interoperability:
+[RFC 8477](#rfc8477) (the Internet of Things Semantic Interoperability 2016 Workshop Report) describes a lack of consistency across Standards Developing Organizations in defining application layer data:

 > *One common problem is the lack of an encoding-independent standardization of the information,
 > the so-called information model.*

-JADN addresses all of the needs listed in RFC 8477:
+JADN addresses the requirements described in RFC 8477:

 * Formal Languages for Documentation Purposes